At Mata Quilts, we remix textile traditions from around the world to bring you quilts with a distinct, contemporary twist.

 Beyond Mata Quilts, I’m a sculpture and installation artist.
 Textile and craft heritage play a big role in my work, so with a deep appreciation for the rich quilting traditions of the United States, I was excited to learn about quilting in the Indian context while living in Kutch.
 Mata Quilts is an experimental fusion of these traditions with an emphasis on environmental sustainability, using plant-based natural dyes, repurposed materials, and sustainably-sourced block print fabrics.

-Currently, I make each of the quilts individually, but in the near future will be offering a line of kantha quilts made by women in rural Kutch to help keep these traditions alive and thriving.
+Currently, I make each of the quilts individually, but in the near future will be offering a line of quilts made in collaboration with women in rural Kutch to help keep these traditions alive and thriving.